top of page

 Yeah, the two running-obsessed, fitness-y moms who drank oat milk in their lattes and lifted the heavy weights at the gym, were now properly drunk, running on both an electric scooter and adrenaline, and decided that a pack of Camel Lights was exactly what the evening was missing.
 This is what they would have done a couple of decades ago, right?
 It turns out that two wild bartenders in their 20s grew up to be two very funny drunk moms in their 40s.

 “Can you please tell us where we’d find a bodega?”
-Krista asked the man at the wine-tasting check-in.
+Holly asked the man at the wine-tasting check-in.
 But she could barely get the words out.
 Because Holly with a six-pack in her was very, very friendly.

 After learning from the man (his name was Michael,) that his family had been making wine locally for generations and that this new venture was a concerted effort between him and his brother-in-law (whose name was Bruce,) to reinvent the family business.
 No, not all of the wines were local, yes, they were planning on serving food, and of course, they were closed on Sundays.
 Holly was probably five minutes away from being invited to Bruce’s daughter’s first communion when Krista pushed herself between the new best friends and insisted that there must be a Cumbys nearby.